ericwoud/buildR64arch/README.md

 ```
 bpir3-flash2emmc /tmp/bpir.img.zx
 ```
-When finised, also flip the switch most far away from power plug.
+When finised, you can reboot.
+Only the switch most near to powerplug (D) should be down, the rest up.

 Still in development, but should work.
 Writing is still slow, will take a half hour.